Warangal Airport: Revival plans

 In September 2020, the Government of Telangana planned to acquire 200 acres of additional land around the airport for its revival.
 The state government also requested the Ministry of Civil Aviation for the airport to be included in the Government of India's UDAN scheme.

-New push is made for the Warangal International Airport to be revived via the UDAN scheme in 2022.
-Again, in 2023 a joint inspection team was formed to expedite the survey process.
+The Central Government added Warangal to the UDAN scheme in 2022.
+A joint inspection team was formed to expedite the survey process in 2023.